Lemon Bars

 Slow Cooker Potato Soup

-6 large baking potatoes peeled cut into 1/2 inch cubes
+6 large baking potatoes peeled cut into 1/2 inch cubes1 large sweet onion

 1 quart of vegetable broth homemade or canned